 - 1. Align the screw holes on the assembly-inner frame with the screw holes on the system board and the palm-rest assembly. - 2.
 Replace the twelve screws (M2x3) that secure the assembly-inner frame to the palm-rest assembly. - 3.
-Connect the fan cable to the system board. - 4.
-Route the fan cable through the routing guides on the palm-rest assembly.
+Connect the speaker cable to the system board. - 4.
+Route the speaker cables through the routing guides on the palm-rest assembly. - 5.
+Connect the fan cable to the system board. - 6.
+Route the fan cable through the routing guides on the palm-rest assembly. - 7.
+Route the WLAN and WWAN antenna cables through the routing guides on the palm-rest assembly.